Héctor Cúper: Valencia

 In March 1999, Valencia manager Claudio Ranieri stated that he wanted Cúper to be his successor when he left at the end of the season; Cúper turned down a new contract at Mallorca and left in June.
 At Valencia, he won another Supercopa de España but lost the final of the Champions League two consecutive times; in 2000 against Real Madrid, and in 2001 against Bayern Munich on penalty shoot-out.

-Internazionale
+Inter Milan

-On 22 June 2001, Cúper was hired by Italian club Internazionale, replacing Marco Tardelli.
+On 22 June 2001, Cúper was hired by Italian club Inter Milan, replacing Marco Tardelli.
 In his first season, the club started the final day on 5 May 2002 in pole position for a first Scudetto since 1989, but lost to Lazio and handed the title to rivals Juventus, retreating to the 3rd place.

 In the 2002–03 season, Cúper's team ended up at 2nd place in Serie A and lost in the semi-finals of UEFA Champions League to city rivals AC Milan on the away goals rule, despite both teams playing their home games at the San Siro.
 He was fired from the club on 19 October 2003, after six matches of the 2003–04 season, when the team was in 8th place.